Skip to content

 This will configure the HPA controller to track the performance of the php-apache deployment.

-We configure the Target metric to be CPU utilization and configure the automatic scaling target to be avaerage 50% CPU utilization.
+We configure the target metric to be CPU utilization and configure the automatic scaling target to be avaerage 50% CPU utilization.

 The HPA controller will try to keep the average CPU utilization below 50%, while adding Pod replicas when it increases above this target and removing replicas when the average CPU utilization drops below it.